 Course assessment, which is continuous and integrated, is based on classroom teaching practice and on written assignments.
 The certificate is awarded to candidates who satisfy all assessment criteria and complete all course requirements.

-An external assessor, who is appointed by Cambridge University, visits each course in order to observe practice teaching and to inspect candidates' portfolios of written work.
-Their role is to standardize grading, recommend final grades and monitor the courses.
-The University of Cambridge awards final grades and issues Certificates to successful candidates.
+An external assessor, who is appointed by the University of Cambridge, visits each course in order to observe teaching practice and to inspect candidates' portfolios of written work.
+Their role is to standardise grading, recommend final grades and monitor the courses.
+The University of Cambridge awards final grades and issues certificates to successful candidates.